Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 - How to find out if a substance in tea is toxic to the liver or other organs?

-No. The experts heard by the report were unanimous in saying that, alone, tea – whatever the herb – does not promote weight loss.
+No. The experts interviewed by the report were unanimous in saying that, tea alone – whatever the herb – does not promote weight loss.

-“The most you will have is a tea that increases diuresis more (eliminates pee) – and you will lose weight because you lose water and become dehydrated”, explains endocrinologist Maria Edna Melo, president of the Obesity Department of the Brazilian Society of Endocrinology and Metabology (SBEM) and physician at the HC of USP.
+“The most you will have is a tea that increases diuresis more [elimina o xixi] – and you will lose weight because you lose water and become dehydrated”, explains endocrinologist Maria Edna Melo, president of the Department of Obesity of the Brazilian Society of Endocrinology and Metabology (SBEM) and physician at the HC of USP.

 “There is no tea that has been studied and that you can recommend for weight loss.
 This is a real commercial boom, but [com] zero scientific evidence.
 And they haven’t been tested in terms of safety either.”